pdxiv/basset-lang/docs/Virtual_Machine.md

 - **Allocation**: All strings dynamically allocated with `strdup()` or `malloc()`
 - **Deallocation**: VM frees strings when:
   - String variable reassigned
-  - String stack entry popped and not saved
+  - Stack entry popped and not saved to a variable
   - Array deallocated
   - VM shutdown

 ### Automatic Cleanup
 - **Variables**: Freed on `OP_CLR` or VM shutdown
 - **Arrays**: Freed on `OP_CLR` or VM shutdown
-- **Stacks**: Freed on VM shutdown
+- **Stack**: Freed on VM shutdown

 ### Leak Prevention
 - Every `strdup()` has corresponding `free()`
-- String stack manages ownership carefully
+- Stack manages string ownership carefully
 - Array DIM checks for existing array and frees it

 ---